Buying or Selling an Existing NJ Franchise Business

 • Restrictions on Goods and Services You Sell

-Restrictions on Sales Area – A franchisor will limit your business to a specific territory.
+• Restrictions on Sales Area – A franchisor will limit your business to a specific geographical territory and will identify how internet marketing and sales will be handled.

 The All-Important Disclosure Document

 Before you invest in any franchise system, get a copy of the franchisor’s disclosure document.
 Under Federal Law, you must receive a disclosure document at least 14 days before you are asked to sign any contract or pay any money to the franchisor or an affiliate of the franchisor.
-You have the right to ask for — and get — a copy of the disclosure document once the franchisor has received your application and agreed to consider it.
-Indeed, you may want to get a copy of the franchisor’s disclosure document before incurring any expenses to investigate the franchise offering.
+(This does not apply to a franchise resale.
+You must obtain the signed franchise agreement from the seller.)

 Read the entire disclosure document.
-Don’t be shy about asking for explanations, and answers to your questions before you invest.
+Don’t be shy about asking for explanations and answers to your questions before you invest.
+After closing, it will be too late to do this.

-Talking to current franchisees and franchisees that have left the system within the last year may be the most reliable way for you to verify the franchisor’s claims.
+Talking to current franchisees and franchisees who have left the system within the last year may be the most reliable way for you to verify the franchisor’s claims.

 There’s no question that the disclosure document is a critical document for a potential franchisee.